Shamus03/nasa-apod-background/README.md

 ## Reconfigure

-May be needed to set up a new API key
+May be needed to set up a new API url.

 ```
 sudo dpkg-reconfigure nasa-apod-background